nbogojevic/midea-beautiful-air/.github/ISSUE_TEMPLATE/issue.md

 <!-- Add your logs here.
 ATTENTION: there may be personal information in your logs that you should mask by XXXXXX:
 - appliance mac address;
 - serial number (there is mac address inside too)
-- credentials/token should not be logged, but, please, double-check
+- credentials/token can be logged at log level 5 or NOTSET, so, please, double-check
 - local network IP address (please keep first octet(s) or use documentation network: e.g. 192.0.xx.xx) -->